 Technically, yes, but you are likely ineligible for a subsidized health plan if you are enrolled in or eligible for health coverage through your employer or through a spouse’s employer.

 This is because most employer plans meet the minimum value and affordability standards set by the government.
-If your job-based plan meets this affordability standard, then you will have to pay full price for a Marketplace plan, which is likely even more expensive!
+If your job-based plan meets this affordability standard, then you will have to pay full price for a Marketplace plan, which is likely even more expensive.

-According to the marketplace: "In 2024, a job-based health plan is considered "affordable" if your share of the monthly premium in the lowest-cost plan offered by the employer is less than 8.39% of your household income."
+According to the marketplace: "In 2025, a job-based health plan is considered "affordable" if your share of the monthly premium in the lowest-cost plan offered by the employer is less than 9.02% of your household income."

-A key point to know:
+Key point to know:

-- If the cost to cover just the employee (not including the family) is affordable, then they will not qualify for marketplace savings.
+- If the cost to cover just the one employee (not including the family) is affordable, then they will not qualify for marketplace savings.
 But if the cost to cover all the employees' family members is unaffordable, then the family members will qualify for savings!

 How to calculate affordability: